Skip to main content

 Selenium and Reduced Thyroid Peroxidase Antibody Level

-Across 4 studies, all reported beneficial effects of selenium supplementation on reducing thyroid peroxidase antibody (TPOAb) levels, with effect sizes ranging from small to large.
-The two highest-quality meta-analyses (total N ≈ 4,000) showed moderate-to-large reductions (SMD -0.46 to -0.96) in patients with Hashimoto thyroiditis.
-Effects were observed at 3–6 months; dose and form were not consistently reported.
+Across 5 studies, 4 reported beneficial effects of selenium supplementation on reducing thyroid peroxidase antibody (TPOAb) levels, with effect sizes ranging from small to large.
+Two large meta-analyses (2024 and 2025) demonstrated statistically significant moderate-to-large reductions (SMD -0.46 to -0.96).
+Effects were typically observed in clinical populations with Hashimoto thyroiditis or Graves-Basedow disease, over durations of 3–6 months (median study duration 182 days).

-• Studied populations: patients with Hashimoto thyroiditis; patients with Graves-Basedow disease orbitopathy
+• Studied populations: patients with Hashimoto thyroiditis (HT); patients with Graves-Basedow disease (GBD) or GBD orbitopathy

 Safety in these studies